TheOfficialFloW/VitaShell/README.md

 Changelog
 ---------

+### Changelog 1.95

+- Fixed bug in USB connection, where your Memory Card could be corrupted.

 ### Changelog 1.94

 - Added ability to umount all partitions that you can mount.
 - Fixed crash when using StorageMgr.